Pandora-Gilboa High School: Academics

 High school students have many opportunities to learn beyond the high school level and enroll in classes from institutions such as The University of Findlay, James A. Rhodes State/Ohio State, and Ohio Northern University that are all taught by our staff right here.
 Some Advanced Placement classes offer curriculum from IVY League schools.
 Additionally, students have the option to enroll at nearby universities to take classes there if desired.

 The school holds talented middle school and high school academic teams which have been very successful over the years achieving county titles.

 In addition to traditional academics, Pandora offers advanced STEM and finance classes, such as biomedical, engineering, architecture, robotics, accounting, and business & personal financing.

 In addition to outstanding test scores, the middle school traditionally takes home the National Woodmen of America county, region, state, and previously the national championship title on previous occasions.

+In 2024, The High School Quiz Bowl / Academic Competition Team won the state tournament and finished their regular season with the JV and junior high team all with a perfect record of 75-0!

 Arts

 Visual arts: Taught by Mrs. Ali Verhoff, students participate in many different mediums: painted/sketched pieces, to spun/molded clay, carved wooden pieces, digital art pieces, and even glass pieces.